pivotal/docs-tap/application-accelerator/creating-accelerators/composition.md

 (more on that later).

-Fragments can be thought of as "functions" in programming languages: once defined and referenced, they can "called" at various points in the main accelerator.
+Fragments can be thought of as "functions" in programming languages: once defined and referenced, they can be "called" at various points in the main accelerator.
 The composition feature has been designed with ease-of-use and "common use case first" in mind, so these "functions" are typically called with as little noise as possible, but it is also possible to call them with complex or different values.

 Composition relies on two building blocks that play hand in hand:

 * the `imports` section at the top of an accelerator manifest,
 * and the `InvokeFragment` Transform, to be used alongside any other Transform.